Ankitkumarsingh876/devTinder-web/README.md

 - login and see if your data is coming properly
 - navbars should update and user login
 - reafactors our code to to add constant file + create a components folder
+- you should not access the router without login.
+- if token is not present redirect user to login.
+- logout features
+- Get the feed and add the feed into the store.
+- build the user card on the feed .
+- edit the profile and add tost over there.

+episode -4